History of the nude in art: Academicism

 Hypatia (1885), by Charles William Mitchell, Laing Art Gallery, Newcastle upon Tyne.

 Academic art is the art promoted since the 16th century by the academies of fine arts, which regulated the pedagogical training of artists.
-Although in principle the academies were in tune with the art produced at the time, so we can not speak of a distinct style.
+Although in principle the academies were in tune with the art produced at the time, we can not speak of a distinct style.
 In the nineteenth century, when the evolutionary dynamics of the styles began to move away from the classical canons, academic art was corseted in a classicist style based on strict rules, so that today it is understood more as a period of the nineteenth century, receiving parallel various denominations, such as art pompier in France.
 It was primarily aimed at a bourgeois public, so its status as "official" art, together with the frequent accusation of conservatism and lack of imagination—according to the romantic concept that art cannot be taught—caused academicism to acquire a pejorative sense at the end of the 19th century, as it was considered anchored in the past and a reproducer of stultified formulas.

 The Wrath of Achilles (1847), by François-Léon Benouville, Musée Fabre, Montpellier.

-However, nowadays there is a tendency to revalue academic art and to consider it for its intrinsic qualities, and it is usually accepted more as an artistic period than as a style.
-Academicism was stylistically based on Greco-Roman classicism, but also on earlier classicist authors, such as Raphael, Poussin or Guido Reni.
-Technically, they were based on careful drawing, formal balance, perfect line, plastic purity and careful detailing, together with realistic and harmonious coloring.
+However, nowadays there is a tendency to revalue academic art and to consider it for its intrinsic qualities.
+It is usually accepted more as an artistic period than as a style.
+Academicism was stylistically based on Greco-Roman classicism, as well as on earlier classicist authors, such as Raphael, Poussin, and Guido Reni.
+Technically, they were based on careful drawing, formal balance, perfect line, plastic purity, and careful detailing, together with realistic and harmonious coloring.
 Their works were based on erudite themes (history, mythology, academic literature), with an idealized concept of beauty.